axu2/tiger-menus/README.md

 # TigerMenus
-Solves problem of students having to check six different web pages to see current menus.

 Scrapes menu data daily for all six dining halls and displays on a single page for easy comparison.

-25,000+ page views,  ~300 daily unique users to date.

 Hosted at https://tigermenus.herokuapp.com/